cboittin/HelixToolkitDoc/README.md

 # HelixToolkitDoc

-Quick and dirty docfx generated from HexlixToolkit's code.
+Quick and dirty documentation for Helix Toolkit generated with docfx.

 Generated from release 2.20.2 (Feb 01, 2022) for SharpDX.Wpf

 ## Usage

 Clone or download this repository, then open _site/index.html.

 ## How to generate up to date documentation